 The personal social adjustment trainer evaluates the customer for up to five days, for no more than a total of 10 hours, and completes the VR3137A, Personal Social Adjustment Training (PSAT) and Work Adjustment Training (WAT) Evaluation.

-This service can be provided remotely when the VR counselor has indicated approval of remote service delivery on the VR3121, Referral for Work Readiness Services.
+This service can be provided remotely when the VR counselor has indicated approval of remote service delivery on the VR3121, Referral for Personal Social Adjustment Training or Work Adjustment Training.
 For more information, refer to VR-SFP 3.4.8 Remote Service Delivery.

 Any request to change a Service Definition, Process and Procedure, or Outcomes Required for Payment must be documented and approved by the VR director, using the VR3472, Contracted Service Modification Request for Work Readiness Services, before the change is implemented.
 The approved VR3472 must be maintained in the provider’s customer case file.
 For more information, refer to VR-SFP 3.4.11 Contracted Services Modification Request.